Dennis Connelly's Book Recommendations

 Thinking Fast and Slow by Daniel Kahneman

 If you ever wanted to know how we really think, this is your book, from one of the most respected psycholologists of our time.
 Kahneman breaks down human thought into two distinct systems that act together - System 1 and System 2.
 System 1 works in the background and is very fast.
 It makes most of our decisions.
 System 2 is our conscious mind, works much more slowly, but can resolve conflicts and issues that System 1 can't figure out.
 That's what's so interesting.
 We think our conscious mind is in charge, but it really is there to serve our faster mind and only when called upon.
-When System 1 notices uncertainty and doubt, it calls about System 2 to help.
-But it doesn't always know there's a problem.
+When System 1 notices uncertainty and doubt, it calls on System 2 to help, but it doesn't always know there's a problem.
 When I tell you that "Ann approached the bank," he explains, you might conjur an image of Ann approaching the bank.
 Maybe she has money in her hand or a debit card.
 What you didn't realize is that System 1 gave you that image and didn't make you aware of the ambiguity of the sentence.
 It tossed out the alternative ideas completely.
 But if we put the sentence in context and I told you she had a paddle in her hand instead of a debit card, you might conjur another definition of the word, bank, and create a completely different image.
 You think you're aware of the decisions you are making but you are not.
 System 2 is effortful and will only work as hard as it has to.
 System 1 takes a lot of shortcuts it learned from experience and has no room for simultaneous interpretations.
-It simply chooses, or if you're lucky, it asks for your help.
+It simply chooses, or if you're lucky, it asks for your help (you, being the conscious System 2).
 For some real fun, take this selective attention test.
 (If the video doesn't play, copy and paste the URL into another browser.)
 Join the over 10 million people who have tried this.

 Drive by Dan Pink

 Small is the New Big by Seth Godin